 A location on the range that is easily accessible to athletes and coaches must be designated as the Official Bulletin Board.
 All official information bulletins and results lists must be posted at this location.
-An electronic bulletin board or LCD panel display may also be used.
+An electronic bulletin board, LCD panel display and/or on-line, may also be used.